stamm/helm-api-version-update/README.md

 # Update internal struct for helm to update apiVersion

-In kubernetes v1.16 some apiVersions [https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals](has been removed).
+In kubernetes v1.16 some apiVersions (has been removed)[https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals].

 For example, Deployments and Daemonsets now must be created with `apps/v1`, not `extensions/v1beta1`.